JerryWiltz/nP/README.md

 nPort functions are not members of nPort, but they operate on nPort objects.
 Two general purpose functions are cascade and nodal.

-nPort.<b>cascade</b> (<i> ... nPorts </i>)[<>](https://github.com/JerryWiltz/nP/blob/master/src/np-nport/src/combining/cascade.js "Source") cascades a list of comma separated nPorts and returns a new nPort Object. nPort.cascade accepts 2-ports only and creates a new 2-port that is the cascade of all the individual 2-ports.
+nP.<b>cascade</b> (<i> ... nPorts </i>)[<>](https://github.com/JerryWiltz/nP/blob/master/src/np-nport/src/combining/cascade.js "Source") cascades a list of comma separated nPorts and returns a new nPort Object. nPort.cascade accepts 2-ports only and creates a new 2-port that is the cascade of all the individual 2-ports.

-nPort.<b>nodal</b> (<i>[nPort1, node1, node2, ...],[nPort2, node2, node3], ... ['out',  node1, node3]</i>)[<>](https://github.com/JerryWiltz/nP/blob/master/src/np-nport/src/combining/nodal.js "Source") Enables complex interconnections of nPorts.
+nP.<b>nodal</b> (<i>[nPort1, node1, node2, ...],[nPort2, node2, node3], ... ['out',  node1, node3]</i>)[<>](https://github.com/JerryWiltz/nP/blob/master/src/np-nport/src/combining/nodal.js "Source") Enables complex interconnections of nPorts.
 The argument of nodal is a list of arrays separated by commas.
 Each array has the name of an nPort followed the node numbers separated by commas.
 The last array is output, it must have the syntax  ['out', nodes]. nP.nodal creates a new nPort Object.
 The example below shows the html, schematic, and output plot of a 6GHz Wilkinson Power Divider.
 Follow the details in the schematic to set up nP.node().
 Note the notation of ports and nodes between the html listing and the schematic.
 Check the listing,  ```...,[tee,9,7,5],...``` and in the schematic.
 Node 9 is connected to the node 1 of the tee.
 Node 7 is connected to node 2 of the tee.
 Node 5 is connected to node 3 of the tee.
 The final result is a 3-port named, ```wilkinson```.
 Node 1 of the input is node 1 of ```wilkinson```, Node, 7 of the input is node 2 of ```wilkinson```.
 Node 3 of ```wilkinson``` is node 6 of the input.

+### Example 1 under nPort Functions, a wilkinson power divider

 ```html
 <!DOCTYPE html>